 To make Sheffield net zero carbon by 2030.

-o create a city that makes efficient use of natural resources, mitigates climate change, and is resilient to likely future changes to our climate (including increased risk of flooding).
+To create a city that makes efficient use of natural resources, mitigates climate change, and is resilient to likely future changes to our climate (including increased risk of flooding).

 To protect and enhance Sheffield’s water resources, and minimise the pollution of water, air and soil.